-- Extracurriculars: Some of your extracurriculars can be listed as though they were job experience.
+- Extracurriculars: Some of your extracurriculars can be listed as though they were job experiences.
 For example, if you hold a position in student government, list it.
-If you’re head of a data science club, that would look quite good.
+If you’re head of a data science club or connected with any communities related to data science.
+That would look quite good.
 If you work on the student newspaper, list that as well.
-The point is to show that you’re not just going through the motions with school work, doing the bare minimum.
+The point is to show that you’re not just going through the motions with schoolwork, doing the bare minimum.
 You’re the kind of person who looks for responsibility.

 - Education: Be sure to list what school(s) you’re attending and your expected graduation date.

 - Volunteer activities: If you’re active in the community, that can be a great thing to list on your resume.
 It shows work ethic.

 This article has more information about line items for resumes light on work experience.